 the Kocher is good.
 However, keep the name of the

 sign is about one foot square with a graphic of a bicycle with a red

 front tire and the word, “Fernweg.”
-However, the signs may change a little
+However, the signs may

-there are plenty of overnight accommodations such as hotels, Pensionen
+find, there are plenty of overnight accommodations such as hotels, Pensionen

 and Private Zimmer.
 As a choice, we like Zimmer (advertised as Zimmer